How to Find Out What WordPress Theme & Plugins a Site Uses: Complete Detection Guide

 Is it legal to use someone else’s WordPress theme or plugin?

 It’s legal to use the same theme or plugin as another site if you properly purchase or acquire a license for it.
 However, directly copying proprietary code, custom modifications, or premium products without a license violates copyright law and licensing agreements.
+Always purchase legitimate licenses for premium WordPress components.

 Can I use browser extensions to detect WordPress themes?

 Yes, browser extensions like Wappalyzer, “What WordPress Theme Is That,” and Theme Detector can identify WordPress themes with a single click while you’re browsing.
 These extensions are available for Chrome, Firefox, and often other major browsers.
+They work by analyzing page source code and comparing patterns against known theme databases.

 How do I check if a WordPress site has outdated plugins?